awelsh615/stock-analysis/README.md

 ### Advantages & Disadvantages of Refactoring Code
+After code is written, the refactoring step is important for making code cleaner, more concise and more efficient.
+It's also a convenient time to add comments and explanations to the code for the author to refer to later or for another reader later in the code's revision.
+The obvious advantage to code refactoring is **better code**.
+Some code may need refactoring to make it easier to read for multiple users.
+Sometimes the purpose of refactoring code may be to make it run faster, or with less computing power.

+One disadvantage of refactoring code is the time and (wo)manpower it takes to edit the code.
+When code is rewritten to make it more efficient, some functionalities may need to be rewritten which can be time-consuming and frustrating.
+Personally, I had a lot of trouble with adding the three arrays in this particular Stock Analysis code.
+Logically, the nested for loops made more sense to me, but I can see how the use of arrays simplifies the code and makes it run faster.

 ### Results
 My original code was successful in outputting the required data, but didn't use the most efficient coding for the objective.
 After refactoring, my code was almost 1/2 second quicker, and also much easier to read and follow.
 I reset my button to call the refactored macro and run the more efficient code.
 My refactored code is below.